 Consider how you would react if you had to re-enter the workforce after two decades of being outside of it.
 Would you need to work two jobs?
 Would you need to go back to school?
 Would you need to re-learn a field of your past work in order to earn a certification?
 These are all reasonable possibilities for you to face as you finish up with your divorce.

-The rule of the road in Texas, as far as post-divorce spousal maintenance is concerned, is that judges are not overly liberal in their handing out of spousal maintenance.
+As far as post-divorce spousal maintenance, the rule of the road in Texas is that judges are not overly liberal in handing out spousal maintenance.
 The thinking behind this is that because community property laws are in effect in Texas, there is less of a need to hand out large spousal maintenance awards with any frequency.
 The fact that you as the lower-earning spouse are likely to walk away from the divorce with relatively more property to your name than you would have in most other states is a reason why spousal maintenance is so hard to come by here.

 Exceptions to this rule include if family violence has been in the picture during recent years.
 Also, if you are unable to work due to a mental handicap or physical disability a court is much more likely to order that spousal maintenance be paid.